-On all of these I have left the dreaded ‘weigh in day’ feeling dejected, I’ve gone home to a no fat, fleck of meal.
-Then I’ve gone to bed early to avoid ordering the left side of the menu from the nearest take away!
+On all of these, I have left the dreaded ‘weigh in day’ feeling dejected, I’ve gone home to a no fat, fleck of a meal.
+Then I’ve gone to bed early to avoid ordering the left side of the menu from the nearest takeaway!

 Or worse, I’ve stopped off at the shops on the way home.
-I have bought every item of food that I have deprived myself from and have turned into Ms. Pac-Man working through the packets until I’ve eaten everything in sight without taking a breath inbetween.
+I have bought every item of food that I have deprived myself of and have turned into Ms. Pac-Man working through the packets until I’ve eaten everything in sight without taking a breath in between.